 Epes is a tiny town located in the state of Alabama.
 With a population of 263 people and just one neighborhood, Epes is the 365th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Epes is generally considered to be a blue-collar town.
-61.84% of the Epes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Epes is a blue-collar town, with 61.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Epes is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Epes who work in maintenance occupations (13.16%), sales jobs (7.89%), and food service (6.58%).

 The overall crime rate in Epes is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.